Bobclinton/Street-food/README.md

 # Street Food Website
-This is a webiste designed and developed under the requirement of Moringa School in fulfillment of one's obligation to complete week two of Moringa School coding bootcamp.
-Instructions are adhered to by ensuring that only HTML and CSS are used throughout the project.
+This is a webiste designed and developed to test my  knowledge in css  and html.THe website is about street food.
+Only CSS and html are used in the development of this site.

 ## Author
- Marcos Ochieng - Student at Moringa School.
+Bobclinton

  ## Contact
- Kindly reach out to me through the following contacts;
+ Kindly reach me through the following contacts;

- ### Email: marcos.otieno@student.moringaschool.com
+ ### Email: bobclinton1998@gmail.com
- ### phone: +254 702 854 204
+ ### phone: 0797085133

- ## Technologies Used
- Vanilla HTML and CSS

  ## Setup and Installation Instructions
  The project is setup in the visual studio code by creating an HTML file and a related CSS file.